The Ruby Top-Level Object: Main

 The toplevel object is the context code that is run by default in

 Ruby.
-This toplevel object is referenced by self
+This toplevel object is referenced by self, and is called

 ‘main’: